alexben300502/starrr/README.md

 We put 7000 for an optimize use of kubernetes.

-Step 2: we are here going to apply our files to the cluster.
+2. We are here going to apply our files to the cluster.
 We execute the command :

 ```
 kubectl apply -f service.yaml
 ```

 To apply a configuration file named service.yaml to the Kubernetes cluster to enable network access to a set of Pods.
 As a result we can notice the creation in the cluster of a service named project-devops-service. <br>

 ![Image17](images/Image17.png)